 Just recently I wrote an article in other blog site (http://www.christianblog.com).
 It is about the rainbow connection in our Christian life.

-A rainbow is beautiful, being transient and aesthetically pleasing as aptly described in a line from a song “…the colors of the rainbow so pretty in the sky…” But rainbow is more than this… it is also very meaningful and very significant to us as Christians.
+Rainbow is beautiful, being transient and aesthetically pleasing as aptly described in a line from a song “…the colors of the rainbow so pretty in the sky…” But rainbow is more than this… it is also very meaningful and significant to us as Christians.

 Sir Isaac Newton, explained how a ray of light is diffracted into the colors through a glass prism that led to our understanding of light.
 But do we care enough to know its origin and not miss its meaning?
 I do, so I made an effort to study and write this humble article about rainbows.
 Although I must admit this article is partly inspired by the blog I read recently- Covenant of Salt –Part I and II.
 Upon reading the article, the Covenant of Rainbow comes to mind.